Manodrome: Reception

-On Rotten Tomatoes, the polarising film has critic rating of 64% based on 11 reviews, with an average rating of 8/10.

 The Playlist labeled the film as the "Best Eisenberg offering in over a decade."
 Chris Barsanti of Slant Magazine praised Trengove for his cinematic craftsmanship, stating "While Trengrove’s skill is apparent in the slow build of tension, it truly stands out in the arguably more impressive way he holds Ralphie’s view of the world separate from that of the film’s."

-Award Daily called the film "A thought-provoking piece of queer filmmaking that should not be missed."
+Awards Daily called the film "A thought-provoking piece of queer filmmaking that should not be missed."
 Deadline compared the film to Taxi Driver, writing that its tone and brutal treatment of male violence may not appeal to everyone.
 According to The Hollywood Reporter, the film tackles themes of toxic masculinity and power dynamics in relationships through a story of a men's retreat, but its execution is too extreme, and the depiction of a poisonous cult of men whose entitlement is matched by their sense of victimhood can be shocking to some.
-Jesse Eisenberg's performance as the tightly coiled Ralphie is compelling and rises above the self-seriousness of the movie.
+David Rooney wrote that Jesse Eisenberg's performance as the tightly coiled Ralphie is compelling and "generally rises above the lofty self-seriousness of a movie that aims to sound the death knell on toxic masculinity."